FAQ

 Can the agent really modify the app's own code?

 Yes, and it's a feature.
-Because every agent-native app is single-tenant — your team's own fork — the agent can safely edit components, routes, styles, and actions.
-There's no shared codebase to break.
+The agent can safely edit components, routes, styles, and actions.
 You ask "add a cohort analysis chart" and the agent builds it.
 You ask "connect to our Stripe account" and the agent writes the integration.
+Everything is normal Git-tracked code, so bad changes are easy to revert.

 Can agents talk to each other?